Skip to main content

 About

-The Beekeeper's Picnic - A Sherlockian Adventure is a single player action game.
+The Beekeeper's Picnic - A Sherlockian Adventure is a single player puzzle game with mystery and historical themes.
 It was developed by The Wonder Room and was released on March 26, 2025.
 It received overwhelmingly positive reviews from players.

 It is the 1920s, and in a sleepy Sussex village, beekeeper and former world's greatest detective Sherlock Holmes is trying to arrange a pleasant clifftop picnic for his lifelong companion Dr Watson.
 The only problem is that a series of mysteries keep getting in the way!
 Explore a seaside town It’s the day of the village fete, a suspicious new neighbour has taken a lease on a long-abandone…